Story

 Gow Tanaka

-Making things since childhood, he moved from salon work into session practice across fashion and advertising.
+Making things since childhood, his professional journey began in hair.
+He moved from salon work into session practice across fashion and advertising.
 Working alongside editors, photographers, and set teams trained his sense of proportion, quality, and restraint.
-The camera view taught distance: how an object reads when it is not in your hands.
+The camera taught distance: how an object reads when it is not in your hands.

-Curiosity guides the work.
-He tests a range of disciplines to understand how objects fail, where tolerances matter, and which details carry meaning.
-Between jobs he made headpieces in metal and fabric, then combs.
-The project outgrew a hobby.
+Curiosity has always guided the work.
+Different disciplines became a way to understand how objects fail, where tolerances matter, and which details carry meaning.
+Between assignments he made headpieces in metal and fabric, then combs.
 Design software and digital fabrication entered the process, while bench methods stayed close.
-Combs became a school in interlocking structure and cross-grain strength.
+Combs became a school in interlocking structure and directional strength.

-Along the way he found a compressed paper composite.
-It cuts cleanly, takes a fine edge, and develops a quiet patina without degrading.
+A compressed paper composite became central to the work.
+It cuts cleanly, takes a fine edge, and develops a quiet patina through use.
 It is shaped by abrasion rather than heat.

-These threads resolve in TANAKA Eyewear.
-A nine-year progression from experiment to sustained practice.
-Each frame is refined through slow iteration at the bench, made by a single artisan from start to finish, and recorded as an archive.
+These threads resolve in TANAKA Eyewear: a nine-year progression from experiment to sustained practice.
+Each frame is refined through slow iteration at the bench, made by a single artisan from start to finish, and recorded by serial as part of the archive.

 Born: Osaka, Japan